34 Little Life Skills Everyone Needs to Be a Grown-Up

 Insurance claims and medical bills can be so confusing that it’s tempting to just throw your hands up and swear to never get sick, ever.
 But no matter how healthy you are, eventually you’re going to need health care and that means figuring out what all those charges, numbers, and networks mean.
 Taking the time to go through your policy and bills can save you hundreds or even thousands of dollars.

 Drive a stick shift

 You may not own one but cars with a manual transmission are definitely not extinct.
 Learning how to drive a clutch can save you if you have to borrow a friend’s car in a pinch or if you happen to just end up with a BMW M5 on your hands.
 Never had the chance to drive stick?
-Buddy up with a friend who has a manual car and work through these basic steps for using a stick shift.
+Buddy up with a friend who has a manual car and work through the basics.
 You’ll be a pro in no time.